willyvegat/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+- useRouteMatch is used to create a nested route and to access a match without rendering a Route.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+- Form validation is a way to validate a user's input, for example if you have an input for a password and your requirement is at least 5 characters, you want the user to know that, also if another requirement is to have a number in their password, you want the user to know that as well.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+- E2E testing is a way to test the whole user experience of an app.
+End-to-end tests focus on User Interface and mimics how a user might interact with an app

 ## Instructions